-- You, your spouse and your dependents must be continuously enrolled in an IU medical plan as an employee, dependent, retiree, etc. - to remain eligible for coverage.
-You cannot re-enroll after you waive coverage. - If your spouse is an active IU employee when you retire, you can continue coverage as a dependent on their IU plan. - · You and your spouse/dependents can enroll in different IU retiree medical plans if one of you is under age 65 and the other is age 65 or older. - · You must be enrolled in Medicare Parts A & B to enroll in the IU Blue Retiree Plan.
+- You and your spouse/dependents must be continuously enrolled in an IU medical plan to remain eligible for coverage.
+You cannot re-enroll after you waive coverage. - If your spouse is an active IU employee when you retire, you can continue coverage as a dependent on their IU plan. - You and your spouse/dependents can enroll in different IU retiree medical plans if one of you is under age 65 and the other is age 65 or older. - You must be enrolled in Medicare Parts A & B to enroll in the IU Blue Retiree Plan.
 You also need to enroll in a Medicare Part D plan to have prescription drug coverage.